Lorenz Bäumer: Career

-In 1988, he created his first costumer jewelry creations, and opened his salon at the 23 rue Royale, in Paris, the following year.
+In 1988, he created his first costume jewelry creations, and opened his salon at the 23 rue Royale, in Paris, the following year.

 He created his jewelry Maison in 1992 and then launched three salons in 1995 at the 4, Place Vendôme, in Paris.

 In 2009, the Maison joined the Comité Colbert, a committee in charge of promoting the French luxury industry.

 In late 2010, Charlene Wittstock and Albert II of Monaco chose the designer to create a jewel celebrating their wedding : the "Ecume de diamants" tiara.

 Lorenz Bäumer also created Academicians' swards for Xavier Darcos, Gabriel de Broglie, Jacques Taddei and Francis Girod.

 On June 11, 2013, he opened his first boutique at the 19, Place Vendôme, entirely designed by the jeweller.
 The iconic collections Battement de Coeur, Inséparables and Pense à Moi are exhibited in the boutique, amongst many others of his creations.

 Bäumer sublimates new techniques such as diamond tattooing, working with meteorites and olfactory titanium.